Quality First Teaching Checklist: The 10 Most Effective Strategies For Primary Schools

 - Regular use of encouragement and authentic praise to engage and motivate pupils

 While it is difficult to argue with these characteristics, a good idea for all senior leaders is to use some time to talk through with staff what QFT means to them, and develop a shared vision of QFT across the school.

 Getting this shared understanding will be crucial as it gives staff clear targets for what leaders will be looking for and can have a say in the process.

 This will prevent teachers from having to alter their practice when being observed, as they know what the observer is looking for – more often than not, this would just be the way that the observer teaches.

 Below I will outline 10 strategies that could be used as a point of discussion when thinking about what QFT looks like in your school.
 The examples given are drawn from primary maths but apply equally to other curricular subjects.

 N.B.
 These do not constitute an order of importance or effectiveness.

 1. Small Step Planning

-According to cognitive load theory, because of the limits of working memory, it is very difficult for young children to juggle more than around 4 items in their working memory at any one time.
+According to cognitive load theory, because of the limits of working memory it is very difficult for young children to juggle more than around 4 items in their working memory at any one time.